maglub/rpi-sous-vide/README.md

 * If you have code you would like to contribute, please fork this project and devlop your enhancement.
 * When you are ready, please create a pull request

+## Coding standards

+Currently I am very relaxed when it comes to coding standards, but there are a couple of things to keep in mind:

+* Please use spaces, not tabs, for indentation
+* The feature should not break the existing platform
+* The feature should not change the architecture too much

 # References

 * Main inspiration: https://learn.adafruit.com/sous-vide-powered-by-arduino-the-sous-viduino/pid